sonata-project/SonataAdminBundle/Resources/doc/reference/preview_mode.rst

    :align: center
    :alt: Preview Button

-While in preview mode two buttons will be shown to approve or decline persistance of the entity.
+While in preview mode two buttons will be shown to approve or decline persistence of the entity.
 Decline will send you back to the edit mode with all your changes unpersisted but still in the form so no data is lost and the entity can be further adjusted.
 Accepting the preview will store the entity as if the preview step was never there.